sweh/ajja/docs/src/usage/quickstart.rst

 Please refere to :js:func:`gocept.jsform.register_template` for information about how default templates are customized.

-The following default templates are used by :ref:`ListWidgets <quickstart-server-response-list-widget>`:
+The following default templates are used by :ref:`ListWidgets <quickstart-collection-listwidget>`:

     list
         The main template for the list collection.